software-assignments-fall2021/git-workflow-practice-kairuihuang/README.md

 domain, she notes that an engineer who works on a team that requires a wide breadth of knowledge and skills will likely context switch more frequently.
 She argues that the extra time spent setting up, learning, and switching could be better spent in an environment that fosters deeper focus and concentration on a single task or problem.

+### Sanchit Kumar (sk7374) Response

+I find this article to be very interesting and always wondered if knowing many fields was better than being very knowlegable in one field.
+I think I agree with the point that time would be better spent one one task rather than setting up and switching to another, because you tend to get more work done when you are focused and ready to finish the task at hand.
+I find that issues may arise more ofthen than not the more that you have on your mind.